charvolant/de-calixtinus/doc/CONFIG.md

 such as S3 buckets, and the locations of additional links and map tiles.

+### Assets

-Assets can have the following elements
+Assets are references to (usually static) loadable information and can have the following elements

 | Field | Description | Example |
 | --- | --- | --- |